 Key factors to evaluate:

-Follow a disciplined sequence so you never carry two homes longer than necessary and you keep maximum negotiating leverage.
+Follow a disciplined 10-step sequence so you never carry two homes longer than necessary and you keep maximum negotiating leverage.

 1) Strategy session: You set your deadline, commute target, and school needs.
 Your team translates these into a sell-first or buy-first plan based on your equity and risk tolerance.